Hye Won Chung, Associate Professor of School of Electrical Engineering at KAIST (joint affiliation at School of Computing and Graduate School of AI)

 My research interests include data science, information theory, statistical inference, machine learning, and quantum information.
 I want to provide theoretical framework to data science by using tools from information theory, statistical inference and machine learning.
 I also aim to develop efficient algorithmic tools in extracting and exploiting information in statistical inference problems.

-Algorithms and Theory for Data Science
+Algorithms and Theory for Data Science and Machine Learning

 Rank-1 Matrix Completion with Gradient Descent and Small Random Initialization, NeurIPS 2023